 Feedback from the sport community will provide insight that will help the CCES develop a safe sport program that meets the needs of the Canadian sport system.
 Information about the consultation process will be available soon.

-The move to the CCES is not directly tied to the Future of Sport Commission, though findings from the commission will help shape the mandate and inform the next iteration of the UCCMS.
-The commission's consultations may be an opportunity for the sport community to share ideas on the structure required to manage sport integrity issues in Canada.
+The CCES is not connected to the Future of Sport in Canada Commission, though findings from its work may help shape the safe sport mandate and inform the next iteration of the UCCMS.
+The Commission's consultations provide an opportunity for the sport community to share ideas on the structure required to manage sport integrity issues in Canada.
+The CCES has met twice with the Commission to discuss several sport integrity concerns, including safe sport.

 To contact the CCES about consultation opportunities or the program transition, email [email protected].

-Reports of maltreatment should continue to be directed to the SDRCC until March 31, 2025.
-Go to the Abuse-Free Sport website for more information: www.abuse-free-sport.ca.
+Reports of maltreatment should continue to be directed to the OSIC until March 31, 2025.
+For more information, go to sportintegritycommissioner.ca.

 See Also...